 Finally, we are interested in whether some groups are healthier than others.
 Because “gaming disorder” is conceptualized as a mental disorder, we expect those identified by related screening tools to have lower mental health scores than the general population.
 Previous findings also imply similar patterns regarding physical health (Puolitaival et al., 2020).
 Due to the small prevalence rates acquired in our pilot study (Appendix 1), we expect not to have sufficient power to compare health in ICD-11 and DSM-5 based constructs at Stage 2.
 Thus, we set a hypothesis on the other two constructs alone.
 As our pilot gave mixed evidence on the health of those with Self-assessed gaming problems, we set competing H0s.

-Tertiary hypothesis, mild confidence.
+Tertiary hypotheses, mild confidence.

 H3: We expect those with DSM-IV and Self-assessment based GRHPs to have (equally) lower health in comparison to the general population.